History of the Jews in Romania: 1860s and 1870s

+On December 4, 1864, Jews in Romania were barred from practicing law.
 When Charles von Hohenzollern succeeded Cuza in 1866 as Carol I of Romania, the first event that confronted him in the capital was a riot against the Jews.
 A draft of a constitution was then submitted by the government, Article 6 of which declared that "religion is no obstacle to citizenship"; but, "with regard to the Jews, a special law will have to be framed in order to regulate their admission to naturalization and also to civil rights".
 On June 30, 1866, the Bucharest Synagogue was desecrated and demolished (it was rebuilt in the same year, then restored in 1932 and 1945).
 Many Jews were beaten, maimed, and robbed.
 As a result, Article 6 was withdrawn and Article 7 was added to the 1866 Constitution; it read that "only such aliens as are of the Christian faith may obtain citizenship".
+The French Jewish lawyer Adolphe Crémieux offered to grant a loan of 25 million of gold francs in exchange for Romania to give citizenship to the Jewish, but the Romanian politicians rejected the proposal.

 For the following decades, the issue of Jewish rights occupied the forefront of the Regat's political scene.
-With few notable exceptions (including some of Junimea affiliates — Petre P. Carp, George Panu, and I.L.
+With few notable exceptions (including some of Junimea affiliates – Petre P. Carp, George Panu, and I.L.
 Caragiale), most Romanian intellectuals began professing antisemitism; its most virulent form was the one present with advocates of Liberalism (in contradiction to their 1848 political roots), especially Moldavians, who argued that Jewish immigration had prevented the rise of an ethnic Romanian middle class.
 The first examples of modern prejudice were the Moldavian Fracțiunea liberă și independentă (later blended into the National Liberal Party, PNL) and the Bucharest group formed around Cezar Bolliac.
 Their discourse saw Jews as non-assimilated and perpetually foreign – this claim was, however, challenged by some contemporary sources, and by the eventual acceptance of all immigrants other than Jews.